Juand1598/example-infra-dev/README.md

-# example-infra-dev
+# This is a dev Terraform repository is for infra developers.
-Terraform Code for MTC
+The infra was modified by Juan Diego Alvarado